UPDATED 20th June 2022

-What to do if your child receives a positive PCR or LFD result:
+What to do if your child tests positive for Covid 19?

 If your child receives a positive result and is well enough, then work will be provided for them.
-All other children may come to school.
 For the first day, this is available on the school website. https://www.stpeters-leatherhead.co.uk/page/?title=Remote+Learning+at+Home&pid=405 and after this will be through Tapestry (for children in EYFS & KS1) or Google Classroom (for children in KS2).
 If you have any issues accessing home learning, please contact your class teacher.

 Support for families: